rtviii/biodata-integration-proposal/public/Inquiry.md

+*In the long run, we'd like to be able to access multiple bionformatics resources from the same place with little friction and high integration between the fetched data.*
 Baby steps though.
 I'm starting with a GraphQL interface for EMBL because that is roughly the edge of my limited expertise.
 I would be grateful to hear from you about